-Stata/MP: The fastest version of Stata (for dual-core and multicore/multiprocessor computers);
+Stata/MP: The fastest version of Stata (for dual-core and multicore/multiprocessor computers)

 Stata/MP is the fastest and largest version of Stata.
 Most computers purchased since mid 2006 can take advantage of the advanced multiprocessing of Stata/MP.
 This includes the Intel Core™ 2 Duo, i3, i5, i7, and the AMD X2 dual-core chips.
 On dual-core chips, Stata/MP runs 40% faster overall and 72% faster where it matters - on the time-consuming estimation commands.
 With more than two cores or processors, Stata/MP is even faster.

-Stata/MP is a version of Stata/SE that runs on multiprocessor and multicore computers.
 Stata/MP provides the most extensive support for multiprocessor computers and multicore computers of any statistics and data-management package.

 In a perfect world, software would run twice as fast on two cores, four times as fast on four cores, eight times as fast on eight cores, and so on.
-Across all commands, Stata/MP runs 1.6 times faster on two cores, 2.1 times faster on four cores, and 2.7 times faster on eight cores.
+Across all commands, Stata/MP runs 1.7 times faster on two cores, 2.4 times faster on four cores, and 3.2 times faster on eight cores.
 These values are median speed improvements.
 Half the commands run even faster.